Ulmus minor 'Pendula': Cultivation

 'Pendula' was included in many European botanical collections in the late 19th and early 20th C. It is present in Australasia, its leaves matching old European herbarium specimens labelled U. campestris pendula.
 U. campestris pendula was introduced to North America, where it featured in the 1902 catalogue of the Bobbink and Atkins nursery, Rutherford, New Jersey, as 'Small-leaved English weeping elm'.
 The tree listed and illustrated in Bobbink and Atkins' 1909 catalogue as U. campestris microphylla pendula, 'English Weeping Elm' is not the European 'Microphylla Pendula', which has much smaller leaves, but was probably the same cultivar as the nursery's 1902 U. campestris pendula.
 An U. foliacea pendula was present in the New York Botanical Garden in the early 20th century.
 A 'Pendula', much trimmed, is present in Brighton, UK.

+A notably pendulous small-leaved elm in the JC Raulston Arboretum, Raleigh, North Carolina (2019), labelled Ulmus minor subsp. minor 'Pendula', 'Weeping small-leaved elm', has U. pumila-type fruit and is indistinguishable in leaf and form from U. pumila 'Dwarf Weeper'.
+The arboretum acquired its specimen from Arborvillage Nursery, Holt, Missouri.

 Notable trees

 A tree in the Cambridge University Botanic Garden from the late 19th to mid 20th C, grafted high on English Elm stock and originally listed as U. nitens, was identified as 'Pendula' by Stearn in 1932.
 It survived the first DED epidemic, its crown removed after dieback in the late 1940s, and had attained a trunk diameter of 3 ft. by 1962, when it was confirmed as U. carpinifolia Gled. var.
 'Pendula' by P. F. Yeo.
 A notable specimen, planted in 1898, stood in the Snouck van Loosenpark, Enkhuizen, the Netherlands, until it was blown down in 2015.
+A replacement, cloned from the original by nurseryman Ronnie Nijboer of the Noordplant nursery, Glimmen, was planted there in 2023.
 Eight old 'Pendula' line Mulwaree Street, Goulburn, New South Wales, Australia, their leaves matching the commonest 20th-century European 'Pendula' clone.
 The form of the sucker-trees growing around them confirms that the original trees were propagated vegetatively.
+An old semi-pendulous elm standing by the Bakery Hill roundabout, Ballarat (2025), propagated and marketed as a "significant elm" by the Mount William Nursery, may be a different clone from Goulburn's.